INTERESTED IN HOSTING A BIKE RIDE, PICNIC, OR GOLF TOURNAMENT TO BENEFIT UCONN?

-We’re grateful for the support of community organizations that want to hold events to support the University, and we want to ensure that all events are conducted in compliance with all applicable laws.
-That is why we require community organizations to complete the Community Fundraising Event Application at least 90 days prior to their event, and submit it to the UConn Foundation for review and approval.
-For more information you can read the full UConn Foundation Policy on Community Fundraising Events.
+We’re very grateful for the support of community organizations that want to hold events to support UConn.
+To ensure that events are conducted in compliance with applicable laws, we ask that you please complete the required Community Fundraising Event Application form and submit it to the UConn Foundation for review and approval at least 90 days prior to your event.

 - Event Name: Community Fundraising Events are not held directly by the Foundation.
 Therefore, the event name should only refer to the University and/or the Foundation as beneficiaries.
 For example, an event should not be named, “The University of Connecticut Golf Outing.”
 Instead, the event can be named the “Golf Outing to Benefit the University of Connecticut.”

 - Logos/Names: The name or logos of the University of Connecticut, UConn Health, UConn Athletics, or UConn Foundation may only be reproduced on print or electronic fundraising promotional materials, including, but not limited to invitations, fliers, mailings, emails, newspaper, TV, radio advertisements, and/or websites, with approval from the Foundation.
 If approval is granted, the name/logo must only be used on the same page in physical proximity or in the same sentence with the following statement: “Net proceeds from the event will be directed to The University of Connecticut Foundation, Inc. to benefit [INSERT PURPOSE].”
 Use of the University, Athletics and UConn Health name and logo are subject to approval by the University, Athletics and/or UConn Health.